learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/test-driven-development/README.md

 + `cd` into the directory. `cd` into `spec` directory.
 + Our tests are written in a file that ends in `spec.rb`.
 + Open `my_code_spec.rb`, which is a set of tests for `my_code.rb`.
-+ Naming is standard - the tests are written in a file with `_spec.rb` added on to the end of the name of the file that it’s testing.
++ Naming is standard - the tests are written in a file with `_spec.rb` added on to the end of the name of the file that it's testing.

 SYNTAX WALKTHROUGH
 + `describe` and `it` sections just give context, and `expect` is the line that shows the Ruby code that the test runs and what it is expecting.